 I’m a really big fan of everything Dave Ramsey.
 Positive motivation, good values and smart ways to save money?
 Yes and yes, please.
 I’ve done his cash envelope budgeting system religiously in the past.
 And it’s one of the few ways I’ve actually been able to stick to a budget and save money.

 But I’ve since switched to a cashless system.
 And it might be right for you too.
-That’s why I’ve created a free Cashless Budget Tracker that you can download and print for free.
+That’s why I’ve created a Cashless Budget Tracker that you can download and print right at home.

 What is the cash envelope system?

 - When starting your budget for the week, 2 weeks, or month (depending on your pay schedule and how far out you like to budget), you first subtract all your bills and debt payments.